Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Murarrie has 16 operational public transport stops.
-These include a mix of train and bus services.
-There are 28 different routes serving these stops, providing a total of 2,572 weekly passenger trips.
+Murarrie has 16 active public transport stops offering a mix of train and bus services.
+These stops are served by 28 different routes, collectively facilitating 2,572 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 257 meters from the nearest stop.

-Transport accessibility in the area is rated good, with residents on average located 257 meters from their nearest transport stop.
-The service frequency averages 367 trips per day across all routes, which equates to approximately 160 weekly trips per individual stop.
+Service frequency averages 367 trips per day across all routes, equating to approximately 160 weekly trips per individual stop.

 Frequently Asked Questions - Transport